-Packages are a collection of functions and data.
+A package is a collection of functions and data.
 You declare a package with the package keyword.
-The file name does not have to match the package name.
+The filename does not have to match the package name.
 The convention for package names is to use lowercase characters.
 Go packages may consist of multiple files, but they share the package <name> line.
 Let's define a package even in the file even.go.

-Listing 4.1.
+''' Listing 3.1.
 A small package

-Names that start with a capital letter are exported and may be used outside your package, more on that later.
+Names that start with a capital letter are exported and may be used outside your package (more on that later).

 Now we just need to build the package.
-We create a directory under \$GOPATH, copy the even.go to there (see "Compiling and running code" in chapter 2).
+We create a directory under \$GOPATH, and copy even.go there (see "Compiling and running code" in chapter 1).